Call Us 24/7 Text Us

 • Discuss your options for pleading guilty, not guilty, or negotiating a plea deal.
 Your lawyer can evaluate the details of your arrest and determine the best defense strategy.

 • Don’t just go with the cheapest option.
-While fees are important to consider, a DUI conviction can have serious, long-term consequences so choose a lawyer with a strong reputation and track record of success.
+While fees are important to consider, a DUI conviction can have serious, long-term consequences, so choose a lawyer with a strong reputation and track record of success.

 Act quickly